SecurEat/Firestore.ORM/Readme.md

 ## Model

 - All class from the model must derive from the type `Firestore.ORM.FirestoreDocument`.
-This abstract class is wrapping data provided by the SDK (such as `Google.Cloud.Firestore.DocumentReference`) and additional data provided by the ORM, such as a list of corruption errors if the data obtained from Firebase does not match the structure expected by the model.
+This abstract class is wrapping data provided by the SDK (such as `Google.Cloud.Firestore.DocumentReference`) and additional data provided by the ORM, such as a list of corruption errors if the data obtained from Firebase does not match the structure expected.

 ```csharp